The Column Finder tool

 The Data Masker Column Finder Dialog Box

 There are two ways to search for columns using the Column Finder dialog box.
 A search can be performed looking for a match to a specific column from a selected source table using the top central area.
 The bottom Find area will search for an arbitrary string of text.
+Note: when searching for a text string it is not necessary to select a source table or column..

 Text String Searches